GLOBAL MARKETS-Stocks and oil drop on concerns about Greece, China

-* Oil sinks on worries over Greece, China and Iran (Updates with close of U.S. markets; adds detail on Greek banks)
+* Oil sinks 6 percent on worries over Greece, China, Iran (Adds comment, updates prices)

 By Noel Randewich

-SAN FRANCISCO, July 6 (Reuters) - Equity markets around the world fell on Monday and U.S. oil prices tumbled 7 percent after Greece overwhelmingly voted against conditions for a rescue package and following unprecedented measures in China to staunch recent massive losses in its stock markets.
+SAN FRANCISCO, July 6 (Reuters) - Equity markets around the world fell on Monday and U.S. oil prices tumbled 6 percent after Greece overwhelmingly voted against conditions for a rescue package and on unprecedented measures in China to staunch massive recent losses in its stock markets.

-Wall Street shares fell less than some had feared.
-The International Monetary Fund reassured investors by saying it was ready to help Greece if asked to do so.
-European shares fell around 2 percent, a relatively muted reaction to the Greek vote.
+The drop on Wall Street wasn’t as steep as some had feared and the International Monetary Fund reassured investors by saying it was ready to help Greece if asked to do so.
+European market losses were also moderate.

-Beijing introduced emergency measures over the weekend following a 30 percent slide in its stock market since mid-June, raising investors’ concerns about the stability of the world’s second-biggest economy.
+Beijing introduced unexpected measures over the weekend to staunch a recent 30-percent rout in its stock market since mid-June, which had raised investors’ concerns about the stability of the world’s second-biggest economy.

 “After the initial knee-jerk reaction, the majority opinion is that there is still a possibility of some sort of a deal that keeps Greece in the euro zone,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-Tsipras promised German Chancellor Angela Merkel that Greece would bring a proposal for a cash-for-reforms deal to an emergency summit of euro zone leaders on Tuesday after the surprisingly strong “No” vote in Greece’s referendum Sunday.
+Tsipras promised German Chancellor Angela Merkel that Greece would bring a proposal for a cash-for-reforms deal to an emergency summit of euro zone leaders on Tuesday, a Greek official said.

-Raising the stakes on the Greek leader, the European Central Bank decided to keep a tight grip on funding to Greek banks, which have been closed for more than a week to avoid a massive outflow of money that could lead to their collapse.
+Stunned European leaders had called for the Tuesday meeting to discuss their next move after the surprisingly strong ‘No’ vote during Greek’s referendum Sunday, which defied opinion polls that had predicted a tight contest.

+Greek banks, which were shuttered last week after debt negotiations failed, will remain shut Tuesday and Wednesday with a daily limit on cash withdrawals.

-U.S. oil prices fell the most in three months after Greece’s rejection of the debt bailout terms and after China’s measures to support its stock markets.
+U.S. oil prices tumbled 6 percent, their most in three months, after Greece’s rejection of debt bailout terms and China’s emergency measures to support its stock markets shook global markets.

 Also taking a toll on the energy market were talks between Iran and world powers to meet a July 7 deadline on a nuclear deal.
 That deal could release more oil into already oversupplied markets if sanctions on Iran are eased.

-The euro was 0.54 percent weaker against the dollar, at $1.1053.
-The dollar index, a gauge of the greenback against six major currencies, edged up 0.16 percent after earlier hitting its highest point in a month.
+The euro was 0.48 percent weaker at $1.1061.
+The dollar index, a gauge of the greenback against major currencies, edged up 0.09 percent after earlier hitting its highest point in a month.

 Chinese stocks market climbed, going against the broader tide of declines in world markets.
 The CSI300 index of the largest listed companies in Shanghai and Shenzhen closed up 2.9 percent, while the Shanghai Composite Index gained 2.4 percent after brokerages and fund managers vowed to buy massive amounts of stocks, helped by China’s state-backed margin finance company.